MSc in Medical Physics

-Completing this qualification will equip you with a base of postgraduate level knowledge and understanding in medical physics as well as providing you with a set of key transferable skills which will be relevant to your career.
-You will learn to carry out critical evaluation of current research and advanced scholarship in your field of study as well as evaluating research methodologies.
+Completing this qualification will equip you with key transferrable skills which will be relevant to your career and for the workplace, as well as providing you with a base knowledge and understanding of medical physics at postgraduate level.
+You will learn to critically evaluate current research and advanced scholarship in this field of study as well as evaluating a range of research methodologies.
 You will learn the basic science behind radiation protection of patients and staff and be able to discuss some of the ethical issues associated with imaging and radiotherapy.

-The nature of this qualification will develop your independent learning skills and enhance your ICT skills in locating information and communicating with others in both professional and academic contexts.
+The qualification will develop your independent learning skills and enhance your ICT skills in locating information and communicating with others in both professional and academic contexts.